isomerpages/moh-bioethics/_activities/What's New/Bioethics Panel Programme on 'Big Data and Artificial Intelligence'.md

 * Introductory talk on bioethics (by Dr Voo Teck Chuan, BAC member and Assistant Professor, NUS Centre for Biomedical Ethics)

-* Ethical dilemma of Big Data and AI use in Human Biomedical Research (by Professor Julian Savulescu, Director, NUS Centre for Biomedical Ethics)
+* Talk on the ethical dilemma of Big Data and AI use in Human Biomedical Research (by Professor Julian Savulescu, Director, NUS Centre for Biomedical Ethics)

 *  Panel discussion on emerging ethical issues arising from the use of Big Data and AI in biomedical research